 - Did you change your workout routine: nope.
 I continued to do pilates every day but modified to not do quite so many abs.
 I would have continued to lift weights had it not been for Covid // my gym is closed.

 - Have you changed how you eat: I have not.
-I’ve talked to numerous doctors, read tons of books and know exactly what I am and am not comfortable eating.
+I’ve talked to numerous doctors and know exactly what I am and am not comfortable eating.
 I will continue to eat burrata until I go into labor.
 That’s all there is to it!

 - Are you using a pregnancy pillow: you betcha!
 This one has been amazing!